berryp/aws-kube-gitlab/README.md

+# AWS < Kubernetes < Gitlab

-# Deploy a Kubernetes cluster to AWS and Install Gitlab on the cluster
+Deploy a Kubernetes cluster to AWS and Install Gitlab on the cluster

 ## Pre-requisites